Migration guide#

 Sometimes systems running in parallel turn into a hard switch migration when a bespoke or deprecated system experiences a major outage or a security exploit.
 In 2017, this was experienced by many companies using Mattermost and HipChat.com in parallel when HipChat suffered a major security breach where customer data was stolen by an unknown attacker.

-Migrate Mattermost server
+Migrate Mattermost from one server to another#

 The following instructions migrate Mattermost from one server to another by backing up and restoring the Mattermost database and config.json file.
 For these instructions SOURCE refers to the Mattermost server from which your system will be migrated and DESTINATION refers to the Mattermost server to which your system will be migrated.